liquid-state/ls-integrated-web-apps/README.md

 * configure your Content Feature in Ubiquity using a height of around 30%
 * to test, use the test_viewport.html file

+## About screen

+Liquid State apps offer an "About" section typically accessible by using the action menu's "About" choice.

+The About section of the app contains three separate screens: a customisable "About" screen, "App Info" and "Acknowledgements".
+The first of these, the "About" screen can display any custom content by using an Integrated Web App.

+### About screen example 01

+This is a minimalistic example of an Integrated Web App which will display the content of an HTML page as the "About" screen in the app.
+Please note the name of the main file: "entrypoint_about.html" as opposed to the "entrypoint_default.html" typically found in other Integrated Web Apps.